Article date 28 July 2011

 AI is designed to offer a wide range of connections including to London, the South East, Southern England, the West Country, South Wales, Heathrow and routes via HS2 and HS1.
 In our opinion, AI can be considered as a major and strategic transport hub.

 Inevitably, AI as a major transport hub will give rise to a perspective as regards other aspects of the rail network.
 In particular, we note the lack of rail connectivity from AI to Cambridge/East Anglia and to Stansted Airport.
 The East West Rail Consortium is considering rail links in the Oxford to Cambridge arc and originally intended to plan links both to Cambridge/East Anglia and to Stansted Airport.
 An early decision was made to omit Stansted Airport from the requirements.
 We hope plans for the Oxford to Cambridge arc will enable connections from AI to Cambridge and to at least parts of East Anglia.
-Related article : East West rail (Oxford to Cambridge) : introduction.
+Related article : Oxford to Cambridge by rail : southern options for the central section

 We responded to the initial High Speed 2 public consultation in July 2011.
 This article is an update to that public consultation response.
 (Our public consultation response was : Response to HS2 public consultation (July 2011).)

-- This proposal for a line from AI to Heathrow potentially offers better value for money than the proposed line from Reading to Heathrow.
+- This proposal for a line from AI to Heathrow potentially offers better value for money than the proposed Heathrow Western Access from Reading to Heathrow.
 Direct services from South Wales or the West Country via AI to Heathrow would seem to be a possibility.

 - The existing line via Swindon to Bristol Parkway and South Wales is made use of by limited-speed freight services.
 We have not investigated the extent to which an express line to South Wales might make use of this existing line.
 Factors to take into account would include the anticipated frequency of express services to South Wales.
 It is not known whether such services would pass through Swindon station.